ethereum/trin/book/src/developers/contributing/git/submodules.md

 $ git submodule update --init
 ```

-This page provides short overview of most common use cases.
+This page provides a short overview of the most common use cases.

 ## Pulling in Upstream Changes from the Submodule Remote